Delicious Bites of Vietnam – Part One: North Vietnam Cuisine

-Even though the typically used spices in Vietnam cannot be grown in the area of northern Vietnam due to its cooler climate, it doesn’t mean that the food of northern Vietnam isn’t as tasty as the meals served in the other parts of the country.
+Even though the typically used spices in Vietnam cannot be grown in the area of north Vietnam due to its cooler climate, it doesn’t mean that the food of northern Vietnam isn’t as tasty as the meals served in the other parts of the country.
 However, owed to the limited availability of spices, one thing is pretty sure – northern Vietnam is a paradise for travelers who aren’t into spices too much.

 Eating in North Vietnam